You're ready to fly off to your destination when the flight schedule board at the airport breaks the news to you:

 Needless to say, there’s no compensation in such cases, but it makes one hell of a story.

-18. Passengers going nuts
+18. Unruly Passengers

-Here we’re referring to the infamous nutgate incident, also known as "nut rage incident", which took place on a Korean Air flight at JFK airport a few years back.
+Here we’re referring to the infamous "nutgate incident", also known as "nut rage incident", which took place on a Korean Air flight at JFK airport a few years back.

 In a nutshell (pun intended), Korean Air Vice President was travelling in first class when peanuts were served in their original packaging instead of a plate.
 The horror, right?